Unity-Technologies/arfoundation-samples/README.md

 ## AllPointCloudPoints

 This sample shows all feature points over time, not just the current frame's feature points as the "AR Default Point Cloud" prefab does.
-It does this by using a slightly modified version of the `ARPointCloudParticleVisualzier` component that stores all the feature points in a Dictionary.
+It does this by using a slightly modified version of the `ARPointCloudParticleVisualizer` component that stores all the feature points in a Dictionary.
 Since each feature point has a unique identifier, it can look up the stored point and update its position in the dictionary if it already exists.
 This can be a useful starting point for custom solutions that require the entire map of point cloud points, e.g., for custom mesh reconstruction techniques.

 This sample has two UI components:
 * A button in the lower left which allows you to switch between visualizing "All" the points and just those in the "Current Frame".
 * Text in the upper right which displays the number of points in each point cloud (ARCore & ARKit will only ever have one).

+## CameraGrain

+This sample demonstrates the camera grain effect.
+Once a plane is deteced, you can place a cube on it with a material that simulates the camera grain noise in the camera feed.
+See the `CameraGrain.cs` script.

+This sample requires iOS 13 and is not supported on Android.
+It also is only supported on Unity 2020.2 and above.